Discover Omnia

 Intranet analytics can improve internal communication by revealing how employees interact with announcements, updates, and content.
 By analyzing engagement levels—such as views, comments, and shares—organizations can tailor messages more effectively, optimize content placement, and ensure important information reaches the right people at the right time.

-Reviewing intranet performance data should be a regular part of your digital workplace strategy.
+Reviewing intranet analytics and performance data should be a regular part of your digital workplace strategy.
 Weekly or monthly reviews are useful for tracking engagement trends, while quarterly or annual reviews support strategic planning and long-term optimization.
 Consistent monitoring allows you to identify issues early and adjust to meet changing user needs.

-What analytics tools are available in Omnia?
+What intranet analytics tools are available in Omnia?

 Omnia includes powerful built-in analytics powered by Matomo Core, offering complete data ownership and compliance.
 The solution provides real-time insights into user behavior, content performance, and system usage.
-With customizable dashboards and role-specific reporting, Omnia makes it easy to measure intranet KPIs and make data-driven improvements across departments.
+With customizable dashboards and role-specific reporting, Omnia makes it easy to measure intranet analytics, KPIs and make data-driven improvements across departments.

-You can connect intranet metrics to business outcomes by aligning your KPIs with key organizational goals.
+You can connect intranet anaytics and metrics to business outcomes by aligning your KPIs with key organizational goals.
 For example, improvements in search efficiency can reduce time spent locating documents, which increases productivity.
 High usage of self-service tools may reduce support tickets, and better onboarding content can accelerate employee ramp-up time.
 These insights help justify intranet investment and demonstrate ROI.

 How do you set realistic goals for intranet measurement?